-Detect And Correct Corruption in Oracle
+Detect And Repair Corruption in an Oracle Database

-Oracle provides a number of methods to detect and repair corruption within datafiles:
+Oracle provides a number of methods to detect and repair corruption within datafiles.

 - ANALYZE ..
 VALIDATE STRUCTURE

 - Other Repair Methods

 RMAN (BACKUP VALIDATE, RESTORE VALIDATE, VALIDATE)

 Oracle Recovery Manager (RMAN) can validate the database using the

 The process outputs the same information you would see during a backup, but no backup is created.
 Any block corruptions are visible in the